coreyk/piinky/README.md

 7. Click the Service Account just created, go to the **Keys** tab, click **Add Key > Create new key**
 8. Select the JSON Key type and click **Create**
 9. The JSON key file will be downloaded
-10. Move and rename the JSON file to `google_credentials.json` in the piinky root
+10. Move and rename the JSON file to `~/dev/piinky/google_credentials.json`

 #### Share your calendar with Piinky
 1. Open [Google Calendar](https://calendar.google.com/calendar/u/0/r/month)